wintermuteXX/screeps/README.md

 **Player:** utiuti
 **Original Codebase:** lethallic (inactive)
-**Status:** Actively maintained and optimized
+**Status:** Actively maintained and optimized (all hail cursor)

 ## Project Overview

-This is a production-ready Screeps AI that manages multiple rooms, creeps, structures, and resources.
+This is NOT a production-ready Screeps AI that manages multiple rooms, creeps, structures, and resources.
 The codebase follows a modular architecture with clear separation of concerns, making it easy to extend and maintain.

 ### Architecture